|

 Igili The Marvelous Talking Board

-You might think that after Kennard's loss with his Volo board that he would give up.
+You might think that after Kennard's loss with the Volo board that he would give up.
 Far from it!
-Charles Kennard teamed up with J. M. Raffel and Albert C. Strobel to set up the American Toy Company at 222 South Charles Street seemingly at the same location as the original Kennard Novelty Company.
+Charles Kennard teamed up with J. M. Raffel and Albert C. Strobel to set up the American Toy Company at 222 South Charles Street, right next door to the same location as the original Kennard Novelty Company.
 A completely new design this board was constructed with a familiar bird's eye maple veneer.
 Again, Kennard abandoned the moons and stars and instead included words like “Who, Which, Where, Because, and Rest.”
 The back is stamped “IGILI.
-Pat Applied for.”
-An 1897 advertisement in Munsey's magazine describes the Igili as “The Marvelous Talking Board.
+Pat Applied for”, but to date no patent application has turned up.
+A December, 1897 advertisement in Munsey's magazine describes the Igili as “The Marvelous Talking Board.
 Scientific, Fascinating, Entertaining for Old and Young.
 Talks of Past, Present, and Future, and other topics, with wonderful accuracy.”
-The American Novelty Company didn't last long, and neither did the Igili talking board.
-This rare board was Kennard's last known attempt at the talking board business.
+The American Toy Company didn't last long, and neither did the Igili talking board.
+This board was Kennard's fourth attempt in the talking board business.
 Manufactured circa 1897-1899.

 Swastika Novelty Company